feathersjs/docs/api/authentication/client.md

 }
 ```

 To enable `localStorage` on the client, be sure to set `storage: window.localStorage` in the client options.
 You can also provide other WebStorage-compatible objects.
+Here are a couple of useful storage packages:

-One particularly handy storage package is [localForage](https://www.npmjs.com/package/localforage), which helps deal with older browsers and browsers in Incognito / Private Browsing mode.
+- [localForage](https://www.npmjs.com/package/localforage) helps deal with older browsers and browsers in Incognito / Private Browsing mode.
+- [cookie-storage](https://www.npmjs.com/package/cookie-storage) uses cookies.
+It can be useful devices that don't support `localStorage`.

 ## Additional feathersClient methods